Cruise ship at port at sunrise

 Things to do the night before

-Cruise ships arrive back at Port Everglades around 5-6 AM and disembarkation runs in waves between 7 AM and 10 AM.
-Self-assist (carry your own bags off, first wave) is the fastest — off the ship by 7:30 AM, through customs by 8, at FLL by 8:30.
-Anyone with a flight before 11 AM should book self-assist.
-If you're staying a night post-cruise: choose a hotel with a 1 PM or later check-in commitment, because most arrive at the hotel by 9 AM, and Fort Lauderdale hotels notoriously fail at early check-in on cruise mornings.
+Ships are back at Port Everglades around 5–6 AM, and disembarkation runs in waves between 7 and 10 AM.
+Self-assist — carry your own bags off in the first wave — is fastest: off the ship by 7:30, through customs by 8, at FLL by 8:30.
+Anyone with a flight before 11 AM should choose it.
+If you're staying a night after the cruise, pick a hotel that commits to 1 PM or later check-in, because most people arrive by 9 AM and Fort Lauderdale hotels notoriously struggle with early check-in on cruise mornings.

 Caribbean cruises peak December through April.
-The shoulder months — November and May — give you the same weather minus the holiday surcharge: typically 30-40% off the same itinerary.
-Hurricane season (June-November, peak August-October) is real risk for cruise cancellations and itinerary changes; if you cruise then, book a refundable rate on the hotel and consider trip insurance.
-Repositioning cruises in October and April — when ships move between the Caribbean and the Mediterranean — are the best-value sailings of the year if you have 10-14 days to commit.
+The shoulder months — November and May — give you the same weather without the holiday surcharge, typically 30–40% off the same itinerary.
+Hurricane season (June–November, peaking August–October) is real risk for cancellations and itinerary changes; if you sail then, book a refundable hotel rate and consider trip insurance.
+Repositioning cruises in October and April — when ships move between the Caribbean and the Mediterranean — are the best-value sailings of the year if you have 10–14 days to commit.

 Cruise ship at sunset leaving port